 Mr. Kelly graduated from Brown University and studied at Rhode Island School of Design and in London.
 While in college, he and his political cartoons were profiled in a wide range of national publications, from The Chronicle of Higher Education to USA Today, he won numerous top national awards for college cartoonists, and he was the first and only visual artist to win the Rolling Stone College Journalism Award.
 As a sophomore, he had his first drawing published in The New York Times.

 Working on staff at The Miami Herald, he art directed the Sunday and daily Lively Arts section and his political illustrations and design filled the cover of the Viewpoint opinion section.
 Mr. Kelly then began freelancing in Washington, DC.
-He was based in New York City for a decade and currently lives in Fairfield, Connecticut.
+He was based in New York City for a decade and currently lives in Southport, Connecticut.

 Mr. Kelly is a frequent contributor to The New York Times where his visual commentaries appear on the Op-Ed Page.
 Mr. Kelly's graphic designs and illustrations have won awards from The Society of Illustrators, American Illustration, Graphis, Communication Arts, The Society of Publication Designers, Print's Regional Design Annual, The Los Angeles Society of Illustrators and The Society for News Design, which gave him a Portfolio Award.

 His work has been exhibited by The Museum of Cartooning and Comic Art, The Society of Illustrators, Parsons School of Design and New York's Town Hall Theater, and has been featured on The Huffington Post and the CBS News program Face The Nation.

 From 2005 to 2007, Mr. Kelly's humorous images of life in New York City ran each week in The New York Times's popular column "Metropolitan Diary", a series for which he won numerous awards.